wavefrontHQ/docs/pages/doc/permissions_misc.md

 - View existing dashboards and charts
 - Create and interact with charts without the ability to save
 - Share dashboards and charts with other users
-- Access the Wavefront Knowledge Base, Release Notes, and your user profile
+- Access the Wavefront Community and your user profile

 {% include note.html content="The Wavefront UI is inaccessible to users without Browse Data permission." %}